-Certified School Nurse (CSN): Functions to the level of professional license as a licensed registered nurse and school nurse certification.
-The CSN fulfills the duties of the Registered Nursed cited in code.
-She can also perform the following: Teach health classes; develop curriculum; conduct staff trainings; selects and trains delegates to administer Epi-Pen and glucagon; reviews, summarizes and transmits available health and medical information in preparation for Child Study Team meetings; writes and updates annually (or more often) accommodation plans included in IHP required under Section 504 as required; develops and implements the school health programs as per New Jersey Nurse Practice Act, ANA/NASN Standards of School Nursing, NJAC and the NJ Department of Education Health Services Guidelines; CPR Certificate; conducts health screenings; maintains student health records; assesses and recommends students to be excluded for communicable diseases; recommends students to be excluded for inadequate immunizations.
+NJ-Certified School Nurse (NJ-CSN): Functions to the level of professional license as a licensed Registered Nurse and school nurse certified by the state of NJ.
+The NJ-CSN fulfills the duties of the Registered Nurse cited in code.
+She can also perform the following: Teach health classes; develop curriculum; conduct staff trainings; selects and trains delegates to administer Epi-Pen and Glucagon; reviews, summarizes and transmits available health and medical information in preparation for Child Study Team meetings; writes and updates annually (or more often) accommodation plans included in IHP required under Section 504 as required; develops and implements the school health programs as per New Jersey Nurse Practice Act, ANA/NASN Standards of School Nursing, NJAC and the NJ Department of Education Health Services Guidelines; CPR Certificate; conducts health screenings; maintains student health records; assesses and recommends students to be excluded for communicable diseases; recommends students to be excluded for inadequate immunizations.

 Out -of-District Students: Students needing intensive nursing services who are placed out-of-district are provided those services through a nursing service or by the school in which they are placed.
-Non-Public Students: In accordance with NJAC 6A:16-2.5,192-193 Franklin Township School has contracted Hunterdon Educational Services Commission to provide all services to non-public schools with registered nurses.
+Non-Public Students: In accordance with (N.J.A.C.
+6A:16-2.5,192-193) Franklin Township School has contracted Hunterdon Educational Services Commission to provide all services to non-public schools with registered nurses.